cmdcolin/awesome-genome-visualization/README.md

 ## Remember

-Always remember, "YOU ARE AWESOME"!!! (read in Ben Busby's voice, thanks Ben :)
+Always remember, "YOU ARE AWESOME"!!! (read in Ben Busby's voice, thanks Ben for reminding us of this always :)